Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Introduction

 \section{Introduction}

 The observational data of the cosmic microwave background (CMB)~\cite{Planck:2018jri} and the large-scale structures~\cite{SDSS:2023tbz} are well explained by the $\Lambda$CDM model whose initial condition is given by the inflation paradigm.
-Namely, quantum fluctuations of the scalar field driving inflation called inflaton give the seeds of the cosmological perturbations.
-Moreover, inflation solves the puzzles of the standard Big Bang cosmology such as homogeneity, flatness, and absence of monopoles.
+Namely, quantum fluctuations of the scalar field driving inflation called inflaton give the seeds of cosmological perturbations.
+Moreover, inflation solves the puzzles of the standard big bang cosmology such as homogeneity, flatness, and absence of monopoles.
 In particular, the current data prefer inflation models with the inflaton potential having a very flat part (plateau) such as $R^2$ inflation~\cite{Starobinsky:1980te} and Higgs inflation~\cite{Bezrukov:2007ep}.

-The inflation paradigm itself does not eliminate the initial Big Bang singularity as shown by the Borde-Guth-Vilenkin theorem~\cite{Borde:2001nh}, so some kind of the past completion of the inflationary cosmology is necessary to understand the origin of the Universe.
+The inflation paradigm itself does not eliminate the initial big bang singularity as shown by the Borde-Guth-Vilenkin theorem~\cite{Borde:2001nh},\footnote{ Critical discussions on the theorem are given in Ref.~\cite{Lesnefsky:2022fen}. } so some kind of past completion of the inflationary cosmology is necessary to understand the origin of the Universe.
 An elegant idea is the \textit{quantum creation of the Universe from nothing} that can be broadly classified as the \textit{tunneling proposal}~\cite{Vilenkin:1984wp, Vilenkin:1986cy, Vilenkin:1987kf} and the closely related \textit{no-boundary proposal}~\cite{Hawking:1981gb, Hartle:1983ai, Hawking:1983hj}.
 For example, in the latter picture, the initial singularity is just a coordinate singularity on smooth compact spacetime manifolds in the Euclidean path integral.
 The tunneling picture provides a singularity-free origin of the Universe by quantum tunneling, and related early proposals were given in the literature~\cite{Linde:1983cm,Linde:1983mx,Linde:1984ir,Rubakov:1984bh,Zeldovich:1984vk}.
-In such a singularity-free birth, the Universe has positive spatial curvature (See Refs.~\cite{Zeldovich:1984vk,Coule:1999wg, Linde:2004nz, Linde:2017pwt} for alternative spacetime topology), so it is worth exploring whether and how the Universe after creation can lead to inflation.
+In such a singularity-free birth, the Universe has positive spatial curvature (see Refs.~\cite{Zeldovich:1984vk,Coule:1999wg, Linde:2004nz, Linde:2017pwt} for alternative spacetime topology), so it is worth exploring whether and how the Universe after creation can lead to inflation.